 I write about spirituality (in the Catholic tradition), parenting, productivity, books, brewing beer, and other ideas and projects that I want to share with the world.

-For those whom I have not met personally, I am husband and father of four (with one on the way!) living in Findlay, Ohio, a small town surrounded by the vast farms of Northwestern Ohio.
+For those whom I have not met personally, I am husband and father of five living in Findlay, Ohio, a small town surrounded by the vast farms of Northwestern Ohio.

 After the stress of Iraq, I decided to go to grad school in engineering to have a change of pace.
 I had a re-conversion to Catholicism and met my awesome wife.
 We moved to Alaska and decided that it was time to move on from the military after our first son was born.